-Angela is the North American Regional Programme Coordinator for GDF, and lives on unceded Lekwungen and WSANEC territories on southern Vancouver Island.
+Angela Easby, Canada (Global Environments Summer Academy 2015 participant) lives on unceded Lekwungen and WSANEC territories on southern Vancouver Island.
 Angela is currently interested in exploring how networks can be strengthened and mobilized to support the well-being and self-determination of Indigenous communities across Turtle Island.
-Angela attended GESA in 2015 and holds a MA in Environmental Studies from the University of Victoria.

 This spring, the GDF team met to discuss the ongoing expansion of the Global Environments Network.
 Many questions arose.
 How are members currently engaging with GEN?
 How could GEN be more accessible or relevant?
 What kinds of opportunities, platforms or events do members want to see?
 And what is GEN, actually?
 How does it function in members’ lives?